Cortinarius caperatus: Potential contamination

+Additionally, picked mushrooms are often found to be infested with maggots.

 Edibility

 C. caperatus is a highly regarded edible mushroom with a mild to good flavour.
 It is said to mix well with stronger-flavoured fungi such as chanterelles, boletes, brittlegills or milk-caps.
 The mushroom can have a faintly bitter taste if eaten raw, but a pleasant nutty flavour when cooked.
 It can readily be dried for later use, such as adding to soups and stews.
 It is sold commercially in Finland, and is a popular target of foragers in many parts of Europe.
-The mushrooms are often found to be infested with maggots when picked.
 Mycologist David Arora recommends discarding the tough stipes.